rdebusscher/microstream-helidon-patterns/integrated/dataMP/README.md

 ## Creating the project

-You can start from the Helidon Starter webpage https://helidon.io/starter/2.5.2 or from the Helidon CLI with `helidon init` to create a basic project structure using Helidon MP.
+You can start from the Helidon Starter webpage https://helidon.io/starter and select the version (2.5.x or 3.0.x) or from the Helidon CLI with `helidon init` to create a basic project structure using Helidon MP.

 > **_NOTE:_** This example uses the Helidon provided code and not the CDI integration of MicroStream. this integration is provided by Helidon itself.